kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 // TracingProvider identifies the tracing backend that receives generated spans.
 //
+// Support: Core for Service
+//
-// Support: Core (within Tracing feature) type TracingProvider struct {
+// Support: Implementation-specific for any other resource type TracingProvider struct {
   // BackendRef is a reference to a Kubernetes Service or other supported
   // backend that receives OTLP traces.